istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31.1/index.md

   way istiod already sanitizes these secrets.

   **Credit**: This vulnerability was discovered and reported by Adam Korczynski.

-- **Fixed** [GHSA-qm8v-g4f9-qhjx](https://github.com/istio/istio/security/advisories/GHSA-qm8v-g4f9-qhjx): a fail-open in `BackendTLSPolicy` where sidecar proxies sent upstream traffic in plaintext instead of failing closed when a policy's `caCertificateRefs` could not be resolved.
-Reported by [@thc1006](https://github.com/thc1006).

 - **Fixed** the `istio.io/use-waypoint-canary` label bypassing the `serviceEntryVisibility` NAMESPACE isolation: a NAMESPACE-visibility `ServiceEntry` could route its canary share of